 - Completed an initial advising conversation with your Academic Advisor (Academic Advising Director, AARC Advisor); and

-- Checked in for NSO by 5:00 p.m.
-Wednesday, September 18, and are participating fully in NSO.
+- Checked in for NSO by 5:00 p.m. of Move-In Day, and are participating fully in NSO.
 NSO is required for all new students.
+Students enrolled remotely will be required to complete a virtual "check-in" for NSO.

-Beginning August 1, this hold will be lifted after you have completed an initial summer advising conversation with the Transfer Advising Coordinator.
+Beginning September 1, this hold will be lifted after you have completed an initial summer advising conversation with the Transfer Advisor.
 You will be able to log into Axess and begin enrolling in your Autumn Quarter courses.
-Note that your course enrollment is conditional upon completion of New Student Orientation, September 18-22, which is required for all new students.
-You must be checked in for NSO by 5:00 p.m.
-Wednesday, September 18, and participate fully in NSO.
+Note that your course enrollment is conditional upon completion of New Student Orientation, which is required for all new students.
+You must be checked in for NSO by 5:00 p.m. of Move-In Day and participate fully in NSO.

 Autumn Course Enrollment